 For information about prohibition orders for sex offenders, see Sexual offences.

 The court may order a defendant (who possesses stolen goods for which they have been found guilty) to deliver or restore the goods to the owner, or to pay to the owner money in the defendant’s possession when arrested (s 84).
 These orders can be enforced in the same manner as a judgment debt (s 85).

 There are two types of compensation orders.

+If a defendant fails to complete the Diversion Program, they may be subsequently sentenced for the offence for which they origianlly participated in the program.
 For more information, contact the clerk responsible for diversion programs at your local Magistrates’ Court, or seek legal advice.